Shiyan-Sha/Shiyan-Sha.github.io/_pages/Experiences.md

 Research Projects
 ======
 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-During my undergraduate studies, I participated in several important research-oriented academic competitions, which were high-level events organised by the Urban Planning Society of China.
-In 2019, as a team leader, I collaborated with my teammates to win awards in both the social investigation and urban design categories.
-These competitions honed my skills in research, observation, analysis and drawing, and provided crucial support for my postgraduate studies.
+During my undergraduate studies, I worked on projects such as village planning and regional planning, which provided me with a foundation in data analysis and mapping.
+My work on the Tianjin Healthcare Facility Plan strengthened my research skills and stimulated me to think about social, health and geospatial inequalities.
+As a graduate student, I spent three years working on a textbook in my discipline, focusing on the social systems chapter.
+I learnt a wealth of sociological theories and began to think in terms of socio-spatial dialectics as I compiled data and wrote.
  </div>
 ---